-We proposed a theory of head displacement which unifies upward and downward head displacement under a single syntactic operation of Generalized Head Movement.
-In this theory, the effect of upward or downward displacement is postsyntactic, involving a high or low spellout of a single complex head.
+The theory of head displacement proposed here unifies upward and downward head displacement under a single syntactic operation of GenHM.
+The effect of upward or downward displacement is postsyntactic, involving a high or low spellout of a single complex head.
 The proposed unification is motivated by the fact that upward and downward head displacement share fundamental properties: i) they create identical, Mirror-Principle-obeying complex heads (evidenced by the morphophonology of Ndebele relative prefixes), ii) they both feed further upward displacement (giving rise to apparent long head movement in MSc) and iii) they are blocked in the same syntactic configurations (negation blocking both T-to-C and C-to-T displacement in Romance imperatives).
-We argued that previously observed differences between upward and downward displacement (their interaction with object shift and do-support) are postsyntactic asymmetries, and thus do not provide evidence that upward and downward displacement are distinct in narrow syntax.
+We argued that differences between upward and downward displacement (at least in the case of do-support) are postsyntactic asymmetries, and thus do not provide evidence that upward and downward displacement are distinct in narrow syntax.
+Finally, GenHM derives both verb and inflection doubling in predicate clefts, made possible by the feature-sharing implementation offered here.